nakedsushi/ng-optimizely-variation/README.md

 ## ng-show-variation

-An easy directive that shows and hides elements based on Optimizely variation buckets.
+An easy angular directive that shows and hides elements based on Optimizely variation buckets.

 ## Usage